vishnubob/wait-for-it/README.md

 -h HOST | --host=HOST       Host or IP under test
 -p PORT | --port=PORT       TCP port under test
-                            Alternatively, you specify the host and port as host:port -s | --strict               Only execute subcommand if the test succeeds -q | --quiet                Don't output any status messages -t TIMEOUT | --timeout=TIMEOUT
+                            Alternatively, you specify the host and port as host:port -r | --reverse              Perform the reverse test, wait until a port is no longer available
+-s | --strict               Only execute subcommand if the test succeeds -q | --quiet                Don't output any status messages -t TIMEOUT | --timeout=TIMEOUT